4 Surefire Ways to Prevent Employee Burnout with Powerful SOPs

 Every new hire wants to feel welcome in their first few weeks at work — and a huge part of preventing employee burnout is to help them learn the job as quickly as possible.

-With negative onboarding experiences making it 2X more likely for new hires to seek out a new role in the near future, getting it right is everything.
+Negative onboarding experiences make it 2X more likely for new hires to seek out a new role in the near future, so getting it right is everything.

 Here’s how to create the dream onboarding experience so your next new hire feels supported from day one: